The Story of Little Kims

 Like many brands, I started this children's brand with a vision.

 It was a simple vision to fill a void I saw in the market.
-I wanted a modern children's brand with designs that were more stylish than I was seeing out in the market, and one that was eco-friendly.
+I wanted a modern children's brand with designs that were more stylish than I was seeing out in the market, and I wanted my products to be as eco-friendly as possible.

-After giving birth to my baby girl, as I shopped for baby items, I had a hard time finding items I liked.
+When my daughter was a baby, I had a hard time finding designs I liked.
 As a product and fashion designer, I thought I would be able to bring some elevated designs into this baby market (which was then saturated with neon colors and clip-art type graphics and prints), while also producing products in an environmentally and socially conscious way.

 Little Kims began with a design + sustainability mission.